St Brendan's GAA (Dublin): Men's Football

+Between 2011 and 2017 the Men's football team went from Division 9 to Division 5, winning Divisions 9 and 8 and winning playoffs from Divisions 7 and 6.

+They lost the 2019 Junior Football Championship Final and were promoted to Intermediate where they remained until 2022.

+They were hammered by St Finians Swords in the first stage of the championship 2025, losing by 8 points.
+Finian's then went on to win the final.

 Ladies Football

 A Ladies Football team was set up in the club in 2012 and started playing in the 2013 season.
 In 2016 The Ladies won their first trophy winning the Ladies Adult Football Division 9 League Title.
 In 2017 The team went one further by bring the first Ladies Football Championship to Grangegorman when winning the Junior F Championship.
 In 2018 there is now two Ladies Football teams in the club with the 1st team playing in Division 5 and the 2nd team in Division 8.

-In 2019, Both Ladies Football teams won their respective Junior Football Championships, the 1sts defeating Crumlin on August 31 in Junior C and the 2nds defeating Erin Go Brágh on September 4 in Junior H.
+In 2019, Both Ladies Football teams won their respective Junior Football Championships, the 1sts defeating Crumlin on 31 August in Junior C and the 2nds defeating Erin Go Brágh on 4 September in Junior H.

 Juvenile Section

 A juvenile section was set up in 2014 and there is now an academy catering for boys and girls aged 4–7 and teams up to U12.
 The Juvenile club is very active in the Dublin 7 community, providing coaching to local schools, running initiatives like Gaelic4Girls, and participating in events such as the Pride of Stoneybatter festival.